+Boy, did I hate myself!
+This was before I began my self-development journey to tune into the best version of myself.
 And at the time, I struggled with low self-esteem issues up until my early 20s.
-It affected every area of my life – the way I carried myself, the way I talked about myself, the way I was always ready to bend over to please others at the expense of myself.
+It affected every area of my life – the way I carried myself, the way I talked about myself, the way I was always ready to bend over to please others at the expense of my own needs.

 - Does he like me?
 Did I compliment him enough?

 - Should I have said that?
 What do they think of me now?